 After completing the writing, please encourage your child to read aloud their draft.
 By doing so, they may encounter errors they might have missed out on earlier or notice places where they need to add more content.

 Let your child know that writing is a process that involves more than a single draft.
-Besides writing the main topic or ideas, please encourage your child to write a second draft to improve their grammar, structure, punctuations, spelling, and continent organization.
+Besides writing the main topic or ideas, please encourage your child to write a second draft to improve their grammar, structure, punctuation, spelling, and continent organization.

 Breakdown Projects Into Smaller Pieces